How to Protect Your Mental Health when Employers Ghost during the Job Search

 Stock Photo by Edward Jenner

-On the other hand, candidates are left with the emotional whiplash of being ignored after investing so much time in cover letters, applications, and interview rounds.
+On one hand, candidates are left with the emotional whiplash of being ignored after investing so much time in cover letters, applications, and interview rounds.

 Why Ghosting Has Become So Common in this Job Market